nmadov/tipcalculator/README.md

 # tip-calculator
-CUNY JavaScipt exercise files for tip calculator
+Files for a simple tip calculator exercise.